 Facebook's Messenger Rooms Will Be A Blessing For Zoom

-Facebook will roll-out a new video conferencing feature, Messenger Rooms.
+Facebook will roll out a new video conferencing feature, Messenger Rooms.

 The news sent Zoom shares down, which was surprising.